SENSE Learning - Safer Recruitment and Selection Policy

 Disclosure and Barring checks (DBS Checks)

-An enhanced DBS check will be carried out for all associates and staff regardless of job role.
-SENse learning will agree to complete payment for all DBS checks carried out.
+An enhanced DBS check will be carried out for all associates and employees regardless of job role unless they are on the DBS Update Service.
+SENse learning will agree to complete payment for all DBS checks carried out including yearly DBS Update Service membership.

 The Enhanced DBS check (Enhanced Disclosure) will show current and spent convictions, cautions, reprimands and warnings held on the Police National Computer; plus any relevant and proportionate information held by local police forces as well as a check of the new Children barred lists where requested.